krabberod/BIO9905MERG1_V23/Suggested_reading/Readme.md

 - [Antich et al. 2021](Antich_et_al_2021.pdf).
 To denoise or to cluster, that is not the question: optimizing pipelines for COI metabarcoding and metaphylogeography.
 BMC Bioinformatics, 22,177.
 - [Lamb et al. 2019](Lamb_et_al_2018.pdf).
 How quantitative is metabarcoding: A meta‐analytical approach.
 Molecular Ecology, 28, 420-430.
 - [Jamy et al. 2019](Jamy_et_al_2019.pdf).
 Long-read metabarcoding of the eukaryotic rDNA operon to phylogenetically and taxonomically resolve environmental diversity.
 Molecular Ecology Resources, 20, 429-443.
+-[Schnell et al. 2015](Schnell_et_al_2015).
+Tag jumps illuminated – reducing sequence‐to‐sample misidentifications in metabarcoding studies.
+Molecular Ecology Resources, 15, 1289-1303.Antich et al. 2021.
+To denoise or to cluster, that is not the question: optimizing pipelines for COI metabarcoding and metaphylogeography.
+BMC Bioinformatics, 22,177.

 ### Methods
 - [Foster et al. 2017](Foster_et_al_2017.pdf).
 Metacoder: An R package for visualization and manipulation of community taxonomic diversity data.
 PLoS Computational biology, 13.